feathers-studio/telegraf-docs/guide/001-your-first-bot.md

 node index.js
 ```

 If you made it this far, congrats!
-You've written your first bot that responds to users who start the bot with `"Hello, user!"`.
+You've written your first bot that responds `"Hello, user!"` to users who start the bot.
 You should test it out!

 <!-- TODO@mkr// New achievement: Responded to your first message! -->